Switchboard Finance logo

 Do business loans require security?

-Not always — many loans are unsecured, while larger amounts may require PPSR security or assets.
+Not always.
+Some loans are unsecured, while larger amounts may require PPSR security or assets depending on the lender.

 How much can a business borrow?